 Estimates for the impact of previous forbearance is positive and relatively stable across all specifications (1) to (5).
 These estimates confirm the results shown in our univariate analysis.
-Considering the estimates of model (5), each previous occurrence of forbearance (each previous months with forborne loans) increases the probability of forbearance by 0.84 percentage points, controlling for other features.
-As discussed earlier, this behavior may suggest the practice of "zombie lending" or "evergreening", that is, the practice of successive "bad" forbearances, particularly by extending more credit to an impaired borrower.
+Considering the estimates of model (5), each previous occurrence of forbearance (i.e., each previous months with forborne loans) increases the probability of forbearance by 0.84 percentage points, controlling for other features.
+As discussed earlier, this behavior may suggest the practice of "zombie lending" or "evergreening," that is, the practice of successive "bad" forbearances, particularly by extending more credit to an impaired borrower.

-The OLS results also confirm the univariate results about loan value and time to forbearance.
+The OLS results also confirm the univariate results about loan value and time leading up to forbearance.
 Both results are consistent among models.
-The negative estimates of the coefficient of number of periods shows that the probability of forbearance decreases by approximately 0.86 percentage points for each 10% increase in the number of months in which it is not forborne or paid back, consistent with our previous evidence that forbearance is usually made in the first months of non-accrual status.
-Concerning loan values, estimates of the coefficient show that, the greater the value of the loan, the greater the probability of forbearance.
-In other words, results indicate that forbearance is usually made in loans with higher values and in a few months after they become non-accrual.
+The negative estimates of the number of periods' coefficient shows that the probability of forbearance decreases by approximately 0.86 percentage points for each 10% increase in the number of months in which it is not forborne or paid back, which is consistent with our previous evidence that forbearance is usually made in the first months of non-accrual status.
+Concerning loan values, coefficient estimates show that the greater the value of the loan, the greater the probability of forbearance.
+In other words, results indicate that forbearance is usually made on loans with higher values and in a few months after becoming non-accrual.

-Although the estimates of the coefficients of has performing, mortgage, and previous forbearances are significant at 1.9%, 2.9%, and 5.4% respectively, in unreported results of specification (5) with robust errors clustered by firm or clustered by loan shows that all coefficients for the main variables are significant at 0.1%.
+Although the coefficient estimates of Has Performing, Mortgage, and Previous Forbearances are significant at 1.6%, 2.8% and 5.5%, respectively, unreported results of specification (5) with robust errors clustered by firm or by loan show that all coefficients for the main variables are significant at 0.1%.